 Sometime later, Hotel Italia loomed up before me.
 It seemed familiar.
 It was familiar.
 It was mine.
 On some pro-Spanish whim, it seemed I’d spent much of the night tracking down its Iberian equivalent.

-Mildly hysterical, I related my ordeal to the night porter who silently observed the pool of water gathering around my feet.
+Mildly hysterical, I related my ordeal to the night porter who silently observed the pool of water spreading around my feet.
 My nonsensical spiel almost convinced him that I was a passing lunatic rather than a guest.
 Eventually, he placed the key on the counter before stepping back to maximise the distance between us.